The Lenticulars

 The Lenticulars (ザ・レンチキュラーズ, Za Renchikyurāzu) is a Japanese original net animation (ONA) series produced and animated by Studio Trigger.
 It is directed and written by Akira Amemiya, with Amemiya also serving as character designer and Rikiya Okada of 24chocolate composing the music.
 The series began releasing on YouTube on October 31, 2025.
 The theme song is "The Lenticulars" written and composed by Kōsuke Hayashi and performed by Scenarioart.

+The series consists of eight "a/" episodes and eight "/b" episodes, with only the "a/" episodes being released on YouTube.
+A compilation film titled "The Lenticulars a/b", which includes the previously unreleased "/b" episodes, was released for a limited one week screening at Uplink Kichijoji, starting from April 24, 2026.